UCLanTeamNaN/api-docs/docs/players.md

 **API Status Row**: `Finished, It is not your turn to move`

 Sent if the user is not able to move at the moment (waiting for another player to move)

+**API Status Row**: `Finished, You don't have a ticket to make that move`

+Sent if the user doesn't have the required ticket to move to that position (only sent to students, Dr. X has unlimited tickets)